riwepo/fem-space-tourism-website/README-template.md

 Style based on mobile first.
 Write html based on desktop first, has the most complexity.

+For Kevin his outer-most container is the body.
+He sets it to min-height 100vh so our container grid uses the full screen height.
+For us we can't do this as in react and also react-router there are a couple of divs in between.
+We can achieve the same effect by setting min-height 100vh on the root layout div.

+So you want to travel to space.
+We considered this as one sentence, put it all in a h1, and used span to messwith the display.

 First challenge using react-router-dom.js

 How to pre-set a set of design fonts with CSS variables, including weight, size and family.